Prevailing Wage and Davis-Bacon Compliance in Oklahoma

 Does Oklahoma have its own prevailing wage law?

-No, Oklahoma does not have a state-specific prevailing wage law.
-However, federally funded public works projects in Oklahoma are subject to the federal Davis-Bacon Act.
+No. Oklahoma does not have a state-specific prevailing wage law, and the law has not been replaced.
+For federally funded or assisted public works projects of $2,000 or more, the federal Davis-Bacon Act applies.

 How are prevailing wage rates determined in Oklahoma?